Yaromey/ssh-per-project/README.md

 1. Your email is reprecented by a unicorn! 🦄
 2. Your terminal is running in the `~/.ssh/` folder.
 3. You generated the ssh files using `ssh-keygen -t rsa -C "🦄@github.com"`
-4. You had ssh-agent running.
+4. You had ssh-agent running so it did go without errors.
+5. You pasted your beautifullfilename.pub contents to Github via [GitHub (add SSH key link)](https://github.com/settings/ssh/new)

 ### TLDR;
 1. Create host file.